davidserra9/Uncertainty-as-Proxy/README.md

 ## Usage
 ### Configuration files
-The entire pipeline uses `.yaml` config files to set the run parameters.
-These config files are stored in the `config` folder.
-The config files are divided into five categories: `base`, `model`, `training`, `uncertainty` and `inference`:
+The pipeline uses `.yaml` config files to set the parameters for various aspects of the code.
+These config files are stored in the `config` folder and are divided into five categories: `base`, `model`, `training`, `uncertainty` and `inference`.
+Each category corresponds to specific parameters related to the respective process.

-- `base` contains the base parameters for the run.
-These parameters are common to all the runs such as dataset path, class names and wandb parameters.
-- `model` contains the model parameters.
-These parameters are specific to the model architecture.
-- `training` contains the training parameters.
-These parameters are specific to the training process such as learning rate, optimizer, etc.
-- `uncertainty` contains the uncertainty parameters.
-These parameters are specific to the uncertainty estimation process such as the number of samples to use in the MonteCarlo Dropout.
-- `inference` contains the inference parameters.
-These parameters are specific the type of outputs when running the code for inference.

-Then a parent config file groups the names of the corresponding files for each category:
+The parent config file groups the individual files for each category, as shown below:

 ```yaml
 defaults: